Two Rivers Dam

 The Two Rivers Dam is a dry dam in southeastern New Mexico, sixteen miles west-southwest of the city of Roswell.
-The dam is actually two dams separated by an area of higher land approximately 1.5 miles wide.
-Normally, no water is impounded behind the dams; they are strictly for flood control.
-However, during the spring runoff water will back up behind the northern dam.
-This has created a small oasis in the lowlands behind the dam.
+It consists of two dams separated by a strip of higher land approximately 1.5 miles wide.
+Typically, no water is stored behind the dams; they serve primarily for flood control.
+However, during spring runoff, water backs up behind the northern dam.
+This creates a small oasis in the lowlands behind the dam.

-Both dams are earth-fill dams with coarse rubble on the faces to prevent erosion.
-The tops of both dams are 4058 feet above sea level.
-During a flood, each dam's reservoir is separate until the water reaches 4000 feet above sea level, at which point the two reservoirs combine to form a single large reservoir.
+Both dams are earth-fill structures with coarse rubble on their faces to prevent erosion.
+The crests of both dams are 4,058 feet above sea level.
+During a flood, the reservoirs remain separate until the water level reaches 4,000 feet above sea level, at which point they merge into a single large reservoir.

 Northern Dam

 The northern dam, also known as the Diamond A dam or the first dam, is 5000 feet long and 95 feet tall.
 It is 525 feet wide at the base and 24 feet wide at the top.
 It crosses the Hondo River.
 At the base of the dam there is a flood control gate which can be closed to prevent flood waters from flowing downstream.
 The gate is normally left open to allow the river to flow freely.
 The gate is only closed when it is necessary to prevent flooding.
 This dam has a two lane gravel road across the top which is open to the public.
 The southern dam is accessed by crossing the northern dam.